Joe Malenko: Japan (1985–1999)

+North America (1992–2000)

 Malenko made an appearance in World Championship Wrestling (WCW) in 1992, during the Clash of the Champions XIX.
 He teamed with his brother to take on the team of Nikita Koloff and Ricky Steamboat in the first round of a tournament held for the NWA World Tag Team Titles.
 "The Malenko Brothers" came up short.
 Next Joe and Dean travelled to Puerto Rico to take part in the World Wrestling Council's 19th Anniversary show.
 They were defeated by Steve Doll and Rex King, who at the time held the WWC World Tag Team Championship.

 Malenko made his first appearance in Extreme Championship Wrestling on November 18, 1994.
 He once again teamed up with his brother, Dean, to take on the team of Sabu and the Tazmaniac, but lost.
 Dean continued to work ECW, but Joe mainly worked for ECW when they toured in Florida.
 He worked ECW's first run of Florida shows in 1995 against Stevie Richards and Osamu Nishimura, wrestling to a draw against both.
 When ECW returned to Florida in May, Malenko was once again featured on the opening matches of the card.
 On May 5, 1995.
 Malenko defeated local Florida indy wrestler, and acquaintance from his father's wrestling school, Soulman Alex G. The next night in Tampa, Malenko defeated Miguel San Juan.

 On the May 11, 1998 edition of WCW Monday Nitro, Joe Malenko came out and confronted Chris Jericho, who had been in a feud with Dean for weeks.
 However, the confrontation led to an attack by Jericho in Joe Malenko's only appearance on Nitro.

+He wrestled his last match on September 19, 2000, against Greg Valentine in a no-contest in Tampa, Florida.

+Later career (2010, 2012, 2017) and retirement

 On October 25, 2010, it was announced that Malenko would be participating in All Japan Pro Wrestling's World's Strongest Tag Determination League in November and December 2010 with partner Osamu Nishimura.
 The duo won twice and drew once in their eight matches in the tournament, finishing eighth out of nine in the final standings.

-WWE

-Going by the ring name "Just Joe" in 2002.

-Affter a few backstage vignets as a non worker on several B shows.
-He worked atleast 2 matches,presumably try outs against his brother on both Jacked & Sunday Night Heat, with the later being considered to be an excellent match.

-Retirement

 Simon retired from professional wrestling on December 7, 2010.

-He works as a pharmacist in Tampa, Florida.
+On June 24, 2012, Malenko came out of retirement and defeated Kennedy Kendrick in Riverview, Florida.

+His last match was on September 26, 2017, in a tag team match with Bob Cook defeating Taino and The Puerto Rican Hound Dog.